Rapter1990/Image-Classification-Examples/Device Classification/README.md

-# Device Image Classification with CNN
+# Device Image Classification with MobileNetV2

 Purpose :
     Implementing MobileNetV2 to classify devices with respect to its label defined in dataset.